ve3wwg/stm32f103c8t6/README.md

         to your project subdirectory for further customization.
 Each project is capable of running a different FreeRTOS configuration.

+    5. At the top level, do a "make" so that the libwwg and other projects get built.
+Do a "make clobber" first, if you need to rebuild.

-    All of this is explained in the book.
+    All of this is explained in detail in the book.

 TEST EXAMPLES:
 --------------